FarronF/limerick-council-meetings/meetings/2019/02/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 9th January 2019.md

 Authority within 3 months after completion of the development or within 3

-months of work commencing on a subsequent phase:---
+months of work commencing on a subsequent phase:
+---
 9

 As constructed drawings of all underground services, including SUS 25 sewer